-Joshua Tree campgrounds can disappear fast for peak desert weekends
+Joshua Tree fall and spring campgrounds can disappear fast

 Joshua Tree campground booking guide